 - Unsafe lofts or stacked furniture

-Residence Life staff notifies residents about the dates and times of Health and Safety Inspections weeks in advance through email, flyers, and posters.
-While staff are not specifically checking for policy violations during this time, any observed violations will result in disciplinary action.
+Residence Life staff notifies residents about the dates of inspections weeks in advance through email, flyers, and posters.
+While staff are not specifically checking for Student Handbook policy violations during this time, any observed violations will result in disciplinary action.

 To protect your personal items, it is important to keep your room/apartment door locked at all times.
 If you choose to bring valuable items to campus, please be aware that you bring these items at your own risk, as North Park is not responsible for the possible damage, loss, or theft of these items.
 To ensure your belongings are protected, talk to your insurance company about coverage under your family’s current homeowners policy or purchasing renters insurance, or visit this free resource.